simontorres/goodman_user_manual/user_manual/_running_new_keywords.rst

 ******************************

 The pipeline adds several keywords to keep track of the process and in general for keeping important information available.
-In the following table is a description of all the keywords added by |pipeline name|, though not all of them are added to all the images.
+The following table gives a description of all the keywords added by |pipeline name|, though not all of them are added to all the images.